What is Solar Power?

 The Parabolic Trough System uses this kind of system.
 Here, troughs are designed to direct the sun’s energy to absorber tubes as long as the sun is up.

 Many of these Parabolic troughs are installed to collect massive energy for the rods to heat water to turn turbines.

 Other less common methods that use the Solar Thermal Power Plant system are the Solar Dish and The Solar Power Tower.

 Did you know…

-In many African villages, the people use the sun's energy to dry foodstuff like fish, corn, snails, and cocoa for storage?
+In many African villages, the people use the sun’s energy to dry foodstuffs like fish, corn, snails, and cocoa for storage?
 That is raw solar energy in use.
 They spread the foods on large mats and trays in the hot sun for days until the required dryness is attained.
-This is common in regions with lots of sun.
+This is common in regions with lots of the sun’s energy.